chabbasaad/4CITE/bdd/AkkorHotel_BDD_TestScenarios.md

 Scenario: Admin attempts to update a non-existent hotel Given an admin is logged into the system
-  When they attempt to update a hotel that doesn't exist Then they should see a message indicating the hotel was not found
+  When they attempt to update a hotel that chabbasn't exist Then they should see a message indicating the hotel was not found
 ```